CaterinaNavarro/excel-data-extractor/README.md

 ##### ---
-#### Extract the data of a specific sheet, performing fields validations
+#### Extract the data of a specific sheet, performing fields validations.
+Properties of the output type T have ExcelFieldAttribute

 Params:
 * T: Output class whose properties contains the ExcelFieldAttribute for matching the columns names and provide specific information of the fields.